nytimes/kyt/README.md

 `kyt` uses Webpack to compile src code.
 See our [recipes](/docs/Recipes.md) for extending configuration.

-To configure Babel, `kyt` respects Babel config files defined at the root of user projects, and provides [presets](/packages/babel-preset-kyt-react) to provide opinionated configurations.
+`kyt` respects Babel config files defined at the root of user projects, and provides [presets](/packages/babel-preset-kyt-react) to provide opinionated configurations.
 (If no Babel config file is defined in the user project, [`babel-preset-kyt-core`](https://www.npmjs.com/package/babel-preset-kyt-core) is used when compiling Webpack.)

 ## starter-kyts